1960 Valdivia earthquake

-The 1960 Valdivia earthquake and tsunami (Terremoto de Valdivia) or the Great Chilean earthquake (Gran terremoto de Chile) on 22 May 1960 was the most powerful earthquake ever recorded.
-Various studies have placed it at 9.4–9.6 on the moment magnitude scale.
-It occurred in the afternoon (19:11 GMT, 15:11 local time), and lasted for approximately 10 minutes.
+The 1960 Valdivia earthquake and tsunami (Terremoto de Valdivia) or the Great Chilean earthquake (Gran terremoto de Chile) occurred on 22 May 1960.
+Most studies have placed it at 9.4–9.6 on the moment magnitude scale, making it the strongest earthquake ever recorded, while some studies have placed the magnitude lower than 9.4.
+It occurred in the afternoon (19:11:14 GMT, 15:11:14 local time), and lasted 10 minutes.
 The resulting tsunamis affected southern Chile, Hawaii, Japan, the Philippines, eastern New Zealand, southeast Australia, and the Aleutian Islands.

 The epicenter of this megathrust earthquake was near Lumaco, approximately 570 km south of Santiago, with Valdivia being the most affected city.
-The tremor caused localised tsunamis that severely battered the Chilean coast, with waves up to 25 m.
+The tremor caused localized tsunamis that severely battered the Chilean coast, with waves up to 25 m.
 The main tsunami traveled across the Pacific Ocean and devastated Hilo, Hawaii, where waves as high as 10.7 m were recorded over 10000 km from the epicenter.

 The death toll and monetary losses arising from this widespread disaster are not certain.